ShiftySlothe/TestResponse/README.md

 I'd suggest to the designer that it might be better to allow the user to select the inital option to avoid the effort of implementing this logic.

-### Grid vs Flex

-I initally decided to use flex and an absolutely positioned div to render the sliding, after testing I would change this styling and implement a responsive grid system to allow for more than 2 options per answer.

 ## Personal next steps